Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 • The platform is decentralized: each instance has its own API endpoint, but instances federate via the W3C ActivityPub protocol

-• Public Mastodon posts are readable without authentication via the standard /api/v1/timelines and /api/v1/accounts endpoints
+• Public Mastodon account posts are readable without authentication via standard account lookup and account statuses endpoints

 • Mastodon does not run a central API or impose API key rotation, so widgets do not break on platform-side changes the way Meta and Twitter widgets do